 Charles Edwin Bentley

 *Charles Edwin Bentley was born on this date in 1859.
-He was an African American dentist and civil right activist.
+He was a Black dentist and activist.

 In 1898, Bentley married Florence Lewis, who was for some years the literary editor of the Philadelphia Press.
 The Odontographical Society was merged into the Chicago Dental Society in 1911, and Bentley was a part of the merger committee.
 At the suggestion of Dr. Bentley, the Odontographic Society instituted an investigation into the condition of the mouths and teeth of the children of the schools.
 One year later, Dr. Bentley submitted this report, and the same was published in the Dental Review of 1900.
 This report was the basis of future work along this line.

 Bentley published extensively.
 His most important papers were "The Application of Comparative Anatomy to Dentistry” and “Contact Points of the Medical and Dental Profession."
 Bentley was chairman of the Child Welfare Exhibit on Dentistry.
 He long served as the secretary of Provident Hospital.
 He was the first president of the Equal Opportunity League of Chicago.
 He was a charter member of the Niagara Movement, and of the directory of the NAACP.
 Charles Edwin Bentley died on October 13, 1929.